check-spelling-sandbox/Codeberg-org/PrivacyPolicy.md

 As a subject of personal data processing, you have the following rights:

-1. **Right to access:** You can request copies of your personal data.
+1. **Right to access:** You can request copies of your personal data, as defined in Art.
+15 GDPR.
 2. **Right to rectification:** you can request that Codeberg e.
-V. corrects any information you believe is inaccurate, or completes any information you believe is incomplete.
+V. corrects any information you believe is inaccurate, or completes any information you believe is incomplete, as defined in Art.
+16 GDPR.
 3. **Right to erasure:** you can request that Codeberg e.
-V. erases your personal data, under the condition that the retention and processing of the information is not required by law and is not neccessary due to the reasons outlined in § 6 GDPR.
+V. erases your personal data, under the condition that the retention and processing of the information is not required by law and is not neccessary due to the reasons outlined in Art.
+17 (3) GDPR.
 4. **Right to restrict processing:** you can request that Codeberg e.
-V. restricts the processing of your personal data, under certain conditions.
+V. restricts the processing of your personal data, as defined in Art.
+18 GDPR.
 5. **Right to object to processing:** you can object to and withdraw consent to Codeberg e.
-V. processing your personal data, under certain conditions.
+V. processing your personal data, as defined in Art.
+21 GDPR.
 6. **Right to data portability:** you can request that Codeberg e.
-V. transfers the data that we have collected to another organization, or directly to you, under certain conditions.
+V. transfers the data that we have collected to another organization, or directly to you, as defined in Art.
+20 GDPR.
-7. **If you make a request, we have one month to respond to you.** If you would like to exercise any of these rights, please use the contact information listed in (2) of this privacy policy.
+7. **If you make a request, we have one month to respond to you.** If you would like to exercise any of these rights, please use the contact information listed in Art.
+2 of this privacy policy.